cmungall/shoge/README.md

 # Shoge

-Shoge is a tool for generating ontologies based on simple grammatical rules.
+Shoge (Serial Homology Ontology Generation Engine) is a tool for generating ontologies from a grammar.

 ## Examples

+See the examples in this repository

- * See the grammars/ directory for example generative grammars
+ * grammars/ *example grammars*
+     * limbs_simple.shg *basic limb segment generation*
+     * limbs.shg *more complex variant of above*
- * See the sample-output/ directory for examples of generated ontologies
+ * sample-output/ *examples of ontologies generated from these grammars*

 ## Synopsis